thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 *Figure: Round 3.
 Set 3 and Set 5 produce blocks for Shards A, B, C and D. All transactions are collected and committed on all chains in all shards.*

 ### Single-chain Transactions
 Alice is on `Chain1` on `ShardA`.
-She makes a transaction to send `Token1` to another address.
+She makes a transaction to send `Token1` to another address:

-Her transaction is broadcast into the mempool of ShardA with the transaction ID. `ID: T1xa1 -> T1xa2` A nominated Norne collects the transaction and proposes it `ID:T1π`.
+- Her transaction is broadcast into the mempool of ShardA with the transaction ID. `ID: T1xa1 -> T1xa2`
+- A nominated Norne collects the transaction and proposes it `ID:T1π`.
-A super-majority of the Set (15 Nornes) then agree and commit the transaction to `Chain1` in `ShardA`.
+- A super-majority of the Set (15 Nornes) then agree and commit the transaction to `Chain1` in `ShardA`.
-The rest of the Nornes sync and validate the transaction.
+- The rest of the Nornes sync and validate the transaction.

 Assuming the Proposing Set is not cartel-controlled or DOS’d, all transactions in the MemPool will be proposed.
 If it is cartel-controlled, the most they can do is censor transactions.
 Any of the observing nornes from watching Sets can identify and report this for on-chain governance action, which may include replacing the Set with other Nornes.

 ### Cross-chain Transactions
 Alice is on `Chain1` on `ShardA`.
-She makes a trade with Bob for `Token2` on `Chain2` in `ShardA`.
+She makes a trade with Bob for `Token2` on `Chain2` in `ShardA`:

-Her transaction is broadcast into the mempool of  `ShardA` with the transaction ID. `ID: T1xa -> T1xb; T2xb -> T2xa; `
+- Her transaction is broadcast into the mempool of  `ShardA` with the transaction ID. `ID: T1xa -> T1xb; T2xb -> T2xa; `
-A proposing Norne collects the transaction and proposes `ID:T1π(T2π)` and `ID:T2π(T1π)` as two blocks; one for each `Chain1` and `Chain2`, publishing hashes of each block in the other to ensure atomicity.
+- A proposing Norne collects the transaction and proposes `ID:T1π(T2π)` and `ID:T2π(T1π)` as two blocks; one for each `Chain1` and `Chain2`, publishing hashes of each block in the other to ensure atomicity.
-A super-majority of the Set (15 Nornes) then agree and commit both blocks to `Chain1` and `Chain2` in `ShardA`, after ensuring the signatures of all blocks, as well as the trade math, are valid.
+- A super-majority of the Set (15 Nornes) then agree and commit both blocks to `Chain1` and `Chain2` in `ShardA`, after ensuring the signatures of all blocks, as well as the trade math, are valid.
-The rest of the Sets sync and validate the transaction.
+- The rest of the Sets sync and validate the transaction.

 A rogue norne (friends with Bob), may attempt to publish a non-atomic trade; where only Token1 move, but Token2 does not; ie, Bob gets both Token1 and Token2.
 He would do so by publishing  `ID:T1π(T2-)` and `ID:T2-(T1π)`.
 All nornes in the Set have a copy of the original order can immediately identify the fraud and not commit the transaction.

 If the Set is cartel-controlled (more than 15) then they can publish and commit the fraudulent block.
 However, any of the other nornes in the proposing Set and all of the nornes in the observing Sets have a copy of the original order and state; so can publish a fraud proof on all nornes that published the fraud.

 ### Cross-shard Transactions
 Alice is on `Chain1` on `ShardA`.
-She makes a trade with Bob for `Token4` on `Chain4` on `ShardB`.
+She makes a trade with Bob for `Token4` on `Chain4` on `ShardB`:

-Her transaction is broadcast into the mempool of `ShardA` and `ShardB` with the transaction ID. `ID: T1xa -> T1xb; T4xb -> T4xa; `
+- Her transaction is broadcast into the mempool of `ShardA` and `ShardB` with the transaction ID. `ID: T1xa -> T1xb; T4xb -> T4xa; `
-A Common Norne collects the transaction and proposes `ID:T1π(T4π)` and `ID:T4π(T1π)` as two blocks; one for each `Chain1` and `Chain4`, publishing hashes of each block in the other to ensure atomicity.
+- A Common Norne collects the transaction and proposes `ID:T1π(T4π)` and `ID:T4π(T1π)` as two blocks; one for each `Chain1` and `Chain4`, publishing hashes of each block in the other to ensure atomicity.
-A super-majority of the Common (15 Nornes) then agree and commit both blocks to `Chain1` and `Chain4` in `ShardA` and `ShardB` respectively, after ensuring the signatures of all blocks, as well as the trade math, are valid.
+- A super-majority of the Common (15 Nornes) then agree and commit both blocks to `Chain1` and `Chain4` in `ShardA` and `ShardB` respectively, after ensuring the signatures of all blocks, as well as the trade math, are valid.
-All Nornes in `ShardA` observe a valid `ID:T1π(T4π)` transaction, containing correct asset movement for `T1` (from Alice to Bob).
+- All Nornes in `ShardA` observe a valid `ID:T1π(T4π)` transaction, containing correct asset movement for `T1` (from Alice to Bob).
 They are not aware of the `T4` chain so cannot validate the `T4` transaction.
-All Nornes in `ShardB` observe a valid `ID:T4π(T1π)` transaction, containing correct asset movement for `Tb` (from Bob to Alice).
+- All Nornes in `ShardB` observe a valid `ID:T4π(T1π)` transaction, containing correct asset movement for `Tb` (from Bob to Alice).
 They are not aware of the `T1` chain so cannot validate the `T1` transaction.

 A rogue validator (friends with Bob), may attempt to publish a non-atomic trade; where only Token1 move, but Token4 does not; ie, Bob gets both Token1 and Token4.
 He would do so by publishing  `ID:T1π(T4-)` and `ID:T4-(T1π)`.
 All Nornes have a copy of the original order can immediately identify the fraud and not commit the transaction.

 If the Set is cartel-controlled (more than 15) then they can publish and commit the fraudulent block.
 However, the fraudulent block will be not valid for either `ShardA` or `ShardB` so Nornes from a defrauded Shard will reject the block and publish a fraud proof.
 They can do this because they have a copy of the original signed order by the user can demonstrably show the fraud.

 In a cross-shard trade, there will always be a Set of 21 Nornes observing the transaction and available to make the atomic transaction.
 The trade is safe as it requires a minimum of `15 of 21` Nornes to collect, propose and commit the blocks containing the trade.
 Given that only a Norne inside the overlapping Sets can propose the transaction, and there will be `*(n-1)C2 * 21) * 2 - 21` Nornes who will be watching either one of the Shards and able to make a fraud-proof.